hummingbird-project/hummingbird-examples/auth-cognito/README.md

 # Authentication with SotoCognitoAuthenticationKit

-Example of app using SotoCognitoAuthenticationKit.
-App includes four authenticators (basic username and password, basic username and password using SRP (Secure Remote Password) for authentication, JWT Access Token and JWT Id Token.
-This example also uses the result builder router from HummingbirdRouter.
+Example of app using [Soto's](https://github.com/soto-project/soto) SotoCognitoAuthenticationKit.
+This app includes four authenticators (basic username and password, basic username and password using SRP (Secure Remote Password) for authentication, JWT Access Token and JWT Id Token.
+This example also uses the result builder router from [HummingbirdRouter](https://docs.hummingbird.codes/2.0/documentation/hummingbirdrouter).

-Routes are as follows
+### Routes

+The following routes are present in this application.

 - PUT /user - Create a new user
 - POST /user/login - Login in user with username and password